flame-engine/flame/doc/effects.md

 ## MoveEffect

-Applied to `PositionComponent`s, this effect can be used to move the component to a new positions, using an [animation curve](https://api.flutter.dev/flutter/animation/Curves-class.html).
+Applied to `PositionComponent`s, this effect can be used to move the component to new positions, using an [animation curve](https://api.flutter.dev/flutter/animation/Curves-class.html).

 Usage example:
 ```dart